Ranks of the Civil Air Patrol: Cadet First Lieutenant

-Cadet first lieutenants are to be referred to as "Lieutenant" (or "Sir/Ma'am") by other cadets and "Cadet" or "Lieutenant" by Senior Members.
+Cadet First Lieutenants are to be referred to as "Lieutenant", "Sir/ Ma'am", or "Cadet" by other cadets and "Cadet" or "Lieutenant" by Senior Members.

 Cadet Captain

-The grade of Cadet Captain (C/Capt) is the third cadet officer grade of the Civil Air Patrol cadet program, and also the third milestone of five in the cadet program.
+The grade of Cadet Captain (C/Capt)(C/O-3) is the third cadet officer grade of the Civil Air Patrol cadet program, and also the third milestone of five in the cadet program.
 There are three achievements with this rank.
 In order to achieve the award, cadets must pass the comprehensive and timed aerospace and leadership test, as well as passing a Cadet Physical Fitness Test (CPFT), have written three Staff Duty Analyses, spent at least four months in the past grade and participated in Moral Leadership at least once since the cadet's last promotion.

 The grade accompanies the Amelia Earhart Award.
 Award of the Earhart Award (and corresponding promotion to cadet captain) makes the cadet eligible for Civil Air Patrol's International Air Cadet Exchange.
 In addition cadet captains may begin to serve as Deputy Commander or even cadet commanders.
 At encampments or special activities a cadet captain may command a squadron and have as many as three Flights or 56 Cadets, 3 Flight Sergeants and a First Sergeant under him/her.

 Upon completing this award, cadets are eligible for direct promotion to First Lieutenant as a Senior Member after completion of Level 2, Part one of Senior Member training, upon turning 21.

-Cadet captains are to be referred to as "Captain" (or "Sir/Ma'am") by other cadets and "Cadet" or "Captain" by senior members.
+Cadet Captains are to be referred to as "Captain", "Sir/ Ma'am", or "Cadet" by other cadets and "Cadet" or "Captain" by Senior Members.
 Cadets who are promoted to C/Capt are also eligible for the International Air Cadet Exchange (IACE), at the age of 17.

 Cadet Major

-The grade of Cadet Major (C/Maj) is the fourth cadet officer grade of the Civil Air Patrol cadet program.
+The grade of Cadet Major (C/Maj) (C/O-4) is the fourth cadet officer grade of the Civil Air Patrol cadet program.
 The grade has no corresponding ribbon.
 There are three achievements with this rank.
 At encampment or wing level a Cadet Major may serve as an Executive officer or Deputy Commander.
 They may also serve as a Cadet Commander at a squadron level.
 Also it is not uncommon for Cadet Majors and above to serve as training officers.

-Cadet majors are to be referred to as "Major" (or "Sir/Ma'am") by other cadets and "Cadet" or "Major" by Senior Members.
+Cadet Majors are to be referred to as "Major", "Sir/ Ma'am", or "Cadet" by other cadets and "Cadet" or "Major" by Senior Members.